SLeighton-dot-com/GYM-Website/README.md

             3. I wish to find social media links as a returning visitor.

         *   #### Frequent User Goals
-            1. As a Frequent User, I want to check to see if there are any newly added equipment to the gym.
+            1. As a Frequent User, I want to check to see if there is any newly added equipment to the gym.
             2. As a frequent user, I want to see if the gym has published any new blog entries or joined any new social media networks.

     *   ### Design
         -   #### Colour Scheme
-            -   The two main colours used are gold and black for a contasting site with black and white photos providing a moody aesthetic.
+            -   The two main colours used are gold and black for a contrasting site with black and white photos providing a moody aesthetic.
         -   #### Typography
             -   The Roboto Slab font is the main font used throughout the whole website with Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 The Roboto Slab font embodies a sophisticated look that grabs the viewer's attention through its seamless fusion of solidity and beauty.
         -   #### Imagery